psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 do these change as a function of experience, and what are the neural codes underlying these representations?

-A collaboration with S. Pollmann (Experimental Psychology, Institute of Psychology II, Magdeburg); M. Eimer, Birkbeck College, University of London (UK); and C.N.L.
-Olivers, Vrije Universiteit Amsterdam (NL), this project is co-funded by the German Research Foundation (DFG; PO 548/16-1).
+This project is a collaboration with `S. Pollmann (Magdeburg University)
+<linkme>`_, M.  Eimer (Birkbeck College, University of London), and C.N.L.
+Olivers (Vrije Universiteit Amsterdam).
+It is co-funded by the German Research Foundation (DFG; PO 548/16-1).

 .. raw:: html